drasi-project/learning/apps/building-comfort/readme.md

 #### Deploy the reactions

-From the `devops/drasi` subfolder,ppply the Reaction yaml files with `kubectl` to your AKS cluster running Drasi:
+From the `devops/drasi` subfolder, apply the Reaction yaml files with `kubectl` to your AKS cluster running Drasi:

 ```bash
 kubectl apply -f reaction-signalr.yaml